-Christmas is just around the corner friends!
-Every year I come up with a list of fun, simple Christmas activities for families, one for each day of the month until Christmas morning.
+The holiday season is just around the corner friends!
+Every year I come up with a Christmas bucket list printable of fun activities for families, one for each day of the month until Christmas morning.

 Each activity is accompanied by daily scripture verses you can read during family devotion time.

 This is the only time of the year my kids get new pj’s.
 I wrap them up for them to open either on Christmas eve, or at the beginning of December to get the season started.

 Bake Christmas cookies together.
 This recipe is pretty easy to make, not too much mess and soooo yummy!